-In addition to the nature trails, excursions and sports activities that can be practiced nearby, Roncobello offers many places of historical and cultural interest.
-Remarkable the cave called “Buco del Castello” (Castel Hole), second in size in all Lombardy, and the curious rock formation called “Porta delle Cornacchie” (Gate of the Crows).
-Also in the municipality of Roncobello, in the suburb of Baresi, there is a small but significant XVII-century building used as a mill, with inside mill and wine press, today managed by the FAI (Fondo Ambiente Italiano, the National Trust of Italy), open every weekend.
+In addition to nature itineraries, excursions and sports activities you can practice in the area, Roncobello offers several places of historical and cultural interest.
+A remarkable example is the cave called “Buco del Castello”, second in size in all Lombardy, and the odd rock formation called “Porta delle Cornacchie”.
+Again, in the municipality of Roncobello, in Baresi, is a small yet significant XVII century building used as mill, with grindstone and press inside, today managed by the FAI (Fondo Ambiente Italiano), that can be visited every weekend.

-The Upper Brembana Valley is rich in historical evidence and interesting villages, place of passage of ancient roads and important trade roads, of which are still viable large traits, such as the Via Priula, one of the most significant examples of alpine routes, that connected Bergamo with Morbegno and therefore with Switzerland, the Via Mercatorum, that connected the low part of the Seriana Valley with the Brembana Valley, and the Strada Taverna, ancient way of communication of the left side of the Brembilla Valley with the Brembana Valley.
+The upper Brembana valley is rich in historical evidence and interesting villages, a crossing point of old roads and important commercial routes, large sections of which are still viable, like the Via Priula, one of the most relevant examples of Alpine ways, that connected Bergamo to Morbegno and then to Switzerland, the Via Mercatorum, connecting the lower Seriana Valley to the Brembana Valley, and the Strada Taverna, an old way of communication on the left side of the Brembilla and Brembana Valley.

-Among the towns and villages that are worth visiting there is San Pellegrino Terme, historical renowned health and holiday resort thanks to its famous thermal waters, with important examples of Art Nouveau of the Belle Époque, like the Grand Hotel, the Municipal Casino and the Baths, newly refurbished; the village of Cornello dei Tasso, in Camerata Cornello, ranked among the most beautiful villages in Italy, which owes its name to the Tassos, the family who first created the postal service (here there is the Museum of the Tassos and of the postal history, that keeps the world’s first postage stamp); the old Venetian Custom House in Averara, in Ca’ San Marco; the House-Museum of Harlequin in Oneta of San Giovanni Bianco; Dossena and its Parish church which houses an impressive number of works of art, its old mines and its characteristic Carnival feast.
+As for the villages and hamlets worth a visit is San Pellegrino Terme, an historic well-known health and holiday resort thanks to the its famous waters, with important evidence of the Art Nouveau style of the Belle Époque, such as the Grand Hotel, the Casinò Municipale and the Thermal Baths, recently refurbished; the hamlet of Cornello dei Tasso, in Camerata Cornello, enlisted in the “Borghi più belli d’Italia” association, which owes its name to the Tasso, the family who first created a postal service (here lies the Museo dei Tasso e della storia postale, that also keeps the world’s first stamp); the ancient Dogana Veneta in Averara; the Home-Museum of Arlecchino in Oneta di San Giovanni Bianco; Dossena and its parish church that holds a huge number of art works, ancient mines and its characteristic Carnival festival.